 In 1595 he ambushed an English force in the Curlew Mountains, killing 500 of them including their commander.
 However, the tide was turning against the Irish now.
 England was flooding the country with armies and many of the leading Gaelic families were beginning to make deals with them.

 In 1601 the Spanish landed in Kinsale and the English besieged them.
 O’Neill and O’Donnell marched south from Ulster and Ballymote castle in Sligo in an attempt to break the siege.
 This turned in to a debacle causing the Irish to scatter and the Spanish to surrender.
 O’Neill marched back north and O’Donnell was sent to Spain to try for more troops from Phillip III.
-In Spain Red Hugh was treated as a royal.
+In Spain, Red Hugh was treated like a royal.
 He petitioned aid from the King who gave him a promise of another Spanish force but after a year it was still not forthcoming.

 The death of Red Hugh O’Donnell